strategineer/personal-website/content/bin/gaming/arc_raiders/index.md

 - Is compatible with all shields.

 **The Tactical Augment Mk 2.**
-- Gives you an extra "Raider Tool" slot (for now, I've only got Ziplines that can go in this slot but I think the Grappling Hook can also be put in there).
+- Gives you an extra "Raider Tool" slot (for now, Ziplines, Mines, Grappling Hook, basically anything that isn't a healing/shield item or a grenade seems to go into this slot).
 - Gives +1 normal inventory slots compared to the other Mk 2. augments.
 - TBD WEIGHT
 - Automatically drops a small smoke grenade on you when the shield blows up (a really useful ability).
 - Is compatible with Light Shield(s) and Medium Shield(s).

 I've settled on using Tactical Augment Mk 2. with a Medium Shield for most raids due to the effectiveness of its ability.
 Use it for yourself and you'll see how effective the smoke is at preventing you being killed instantly; the smoke can provide you with just a few moments of relative safety to get back into cover and escape or if the enemy raider chooses to push into the smoke then you might be able to take them down.

+In the Raider Tool slot that the Tactical Augment Mk 2. provides, I've been bringing a Jolt Mine with me on most solo raids.
+They're easy to hide behind doorways, allowing me to loot a building as much as I want without worrying about someone rushing at me while I'm looting.
+If someone does, they'll get stunned for 4 seconds when the mine triggers, giving me more than enough time to stop looting and take them out before they can retaliate.

 For loot-heavy raids (when I'm bringing a key especially) I might choose to bring a Looting Augment Mk 2. to maximize my profits due to many more inventory slots.